genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 :::

 ### Resource-intensive components
-Throughout Foundation UI, there is no need to de-register a component that is registered in the layout while it is not in use.
+You do not need to de-register a component that is registered in the layout while it is not in use.
 However, if you have a component that is extremely resource-intensive, then you can use this lifecycle control method to ensure that it only consumes resources when it is in use.

 - When the element is part of the layout registry, then `shouldRunConnect` will be false and you can use this to ensure that your component isn't doing unnecessary work while part of the cache.